Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 Its power was reconfirmed when the former Spanish colony of Western Sahara was annexed in 1975 without the approval of international community.

-Rabat is the capital, Casablanca is the economic and business hub of Morocco, Marrakech is a major tourist destination, attracting visitors from all over the world with its bustling markets, historic sites, and vibrant culture.
+Rabat is the capital, Casablanca is the economic and business hub of Morocco and Marrakech is a major tourist destination.

 Morocco 2005 – the end of African trip

-I visited Morocco twice; the first trip in 2005 was at the end of my Middle East & Africa adventure of almost a year.
+The first trip in 2005 was at the end of my Middle East & Africa adventure of almost a year – African Big Tour.
 I had enough of East Africa and, from Tanzania through a short stop in the UK, ended in south Spain.
 Easy bus ride and ferry cross brought me to the most European of all Morocco’s cities, Tangier, a major port with regular ferry connections to Spain.

-Whenever I didn’t know what to do, how to find a place, needed some quiet time for myself, to observe the action around or refill the batteries, I stopped for a cup of tea.
-Preparation of gunpowder green tea with spearmint leaves and sugar, is a ceremony, when a waiter or a drinker will try to pour it from as high as he can to swirl loose tea leaves to the bottom of the glass, whilst gently aerating the tea to improve its flavor.
+The preparation of gunpowder green tea with spearmint leaves and sugar is a ceremony.
+The waiter pours it from as high as possible to swirl the loose tea leaves to the bottom of the glass while gently aerating the tea to enhance its flavor.
 The leaves are left in the pot while the tea is consumed, changing the flavor from one glass to the next.

 I was a complete beginner in this process.
 For quite some time, people laughed, when I tried to make a quality tea and the stream was missing the glass.
 However, with practice and patience, a man learns everything.